-University of Vermont is a public, state institution, so it offers a reduced tuition rate of $16,392 for in-state students who attend full-time.
+University of Vermont is a public, state institution, so it offers a reduced tuition rate of $16,280 for students who qualify as state residents and attend full-time.
+For students who are not considered Vermont-residents, out-of-state tuition is $41,280 a year.

 University of Vermont has the same tuition for international students as for those from out of state.